seifferth/jotter/readme.md

 : Perform reverse citekey lookups.
 That is, print a list of all notes that reference a certain key.

+jotter-get
+: Print a list containing certain pieces of information about the graph constituted by the linked notes.
+These pieces of information include lists of root nodes, unconnected nodes or subgraphs.

 ## Limitations

 - All content files must contain an `.md`-Extension.
 Files with different